8mamo10/time_recorder/README.md

 - **Cannot write to spreadsheet**: Check SpreadSheet_ID and Sheet_Name configuration
 - **Names not loading**: Verify Members_Sheet_Name exists and contains names in column A
 - **"Members sheet not found" error**: Create a sheet named "Members" or set Members_Sheet_Name property
+- **Stores not loading**: Verify Stores_Sheet_Name exists and contains store/branch data in columns A and B
+- **"Stores sheet not found" error**: Create a sheet named "Stores" or set Stores_Sheet_Name property
+- **Branch dropdown empty**: Ensure the selected store has corresponding branches in the Stores sheet
 - **Access permission error**: Review deployment access settings